Tenoke/jekyll-blog/_posts/2020-01-23-gpt-15b-finetune.markdown

 I won't go into detail describing the Colab with Facebook data, as it is almost the same as the one used with the 117M version which I describe [here](/blog/gpt-finetune/) and [here](/blog/gpt-345M-finetune/).
 We are again using [nsheppered's GPT training code](https://github.com/nshepperd/gpt-2) as a base with [shawwwn's fork](https://github.com/shawwn/gpt-2) allowing us to train the whole of gpt-1.5b on a TPU - which means we can do so for free on Colab again!
 I've only added a little bit more so we can talk interactively with gpt2, have it respond to us as a specific person and go through the whole general back and forth which we typically call 'having a conversation'.

-You can train your own in the new GPT2-1.5b collab FB data [here](https://colab.research.google.com/drive/1rRpMGVfUb5sG263d1OOPXOyGRX4W1oEv).
+You can train your own in the new GPT2-1.5b collab [here](https://colab.research.google.com/drive/1rRpMGVfUb5sG263d1OOPXOyGRX4W1oEv).
 Make sure to click Runtime> Change Runtime type> TPU

 ###### Note: It is a lot easier to train if you pay a few bucks for [Google One](https://one.google.com/) so you can fit it all easily on Drive.
 A checkpoint of the model comes to ~6 gb, so if you only keep one checkpoint you can do it without paying - it is just more hassle.